 The Department of Education sent these borrowers letters alerting them to their eligibility for discharge while also warning them about the potential tax consequences.
 Now, the borrowers with disabilities that are still burdened by student debt can receive loan forgiveness without incurring any tax penalties.

 Additionally, there are likely to be tens of thousands of severely disabled veterans who don’t yet know that they qualify for federal student loan forgiveness.
 According to the VA, more than 800,000 severely disabled veterans are unemployable due to a service-connected disability.

 While we don’t know how many of these veterans have student loans, even just a small percentage could mean there are tens of thousands of disabled veterans with billions of dollars in forgivable federal student loans hanging over their heads.
-The Departments of Education and Veterans Affairs recently put into place some of the tools necessary to automatically identify these severely disabled veterans who qualify for federal student loan forgiveness.
+The Departments of Education and Veterans Affairs recently put into place some of the who qualify for federal student loan forgiveness.

 If you or someone you know may be eligible for a disability discharge of federal student loans:

 - View our tips, information, tools, and skill-building resources for people with disabilities